keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Add New Use Case - Shopify to Keboola DWH](/templates/ecommerce/add-shopify-to-keboola-dwh.png)

 Now enter a name for the template instance that you are about to create.
-This way you can use the template as many times as you want.
+This allows you to use the template as many times as you want.
 It is important to keep things organized.

 {: .image-popup}
 ![Shopify to Keboola DWH - Template Name](/templates/ecommerce/shopify-to-keboola-dwh-name.png)

 After clicking **Next Step**, you will see the template builder.
 Fill in all needed credentials and perform the required OAuth authorizations.

-**Important:** Make sure to follow all the steps very carefully to prevent the newly created flow failing because of any user authorization problems.
+**Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
 If you are struggling with this part, go to the section [Authorizing Destinations](/templates/ecommerce/authorizing-destinations/) below.

 Follow the steps one by one and authorize your data sources.
-An Ecommerce data source is required.
+An eCommerce data source is required.
 In this case, it is Shopify.
 The marketing data sources are optional.

 *Note: Using additional marketing sources is optional.
 You can (but you do not have to) enrich your eCommerce data with marketing statistics like costs, impressions, and clicks.*